dacy/AnimaDex/README.md

 `data_dir` so the gallery isn't empty.
 Bring your own CSV + images to fill it out -- see `docs/data-format.md`.

+To note, AnimaDex will in the near future make the current dataset available on the site at [animadex.net](https://animadex.net) downloadeable - please be patient.

+If you would like to generate your own images based on the same dataset, please note the site currently uses the Danbooru CSVs available on this [Huggingface Model - Laxhar/noob-wiki](https://huggingface.co/datasets/Laxhar/noob-wiki)

 ## Configuration

 One unified file: `config.toml`.
 The installer creates it from